About Azure Migrate

 - Migrate with high confidence: Visualize dependencies of on-premises machines to create groups of machines that you will assess and migrate together.

-Support for Hyper-V is on the roadmap and will be enabled soon.
-In the interim, we recommend you to use Azure Site Recovery Deployment Planner to plan migration of Hyper-V workloads.
+- Support for Hyper-V is on our roadmap.
+In the interim, we recommend that you use Azure Site Recovery Deployment Planner to plan migration of Hyper-V workloads.

-- You can discover up to 1000 VMs in a single discovery and up to 1500 VMs in a single project.
-Additionally, you can assess up to 400 VMs in a single assessment.
-If you need to discover or assess more, you can increase the number of discoveries or assessments.
-Learn more.
+- You can discover up to 1500 VMs in a single discovery and up to 1500 VMs in a single project.
+Additionally, you can assess up to 1500 VMs in a single assessment.

 - You can only create an Azure Migrate project in West Central US or East US region.
 However, this does not impact your ability to plan your migration for a different target Azure location.
 The location of the migration project is used only to store the metadata discovered from the on-premises environment.